 10. Buying full coverage- is it necessary and how to save on the costs?

-To have peace of mind and protect yourself from paying an excess amount in case of an accident you have an option to purchase full insurance (also called excess insurance or excess waiver).
+To have peace of mind and protect yourself from paying an excess amount in case of an accident you have the option to purchase full insurance (also called excess insurance or excess waiver).

 You have 3 options: